netdata/blog/blog/dynatrace-datadog-instana-grafana-netdata.md

 What we liked about Dynatrace:

 1. Dynatrace has some computed metrics we found appealing: Availability over time for O/S services, Connectivity over time for processes and more.
 Although all these can be derived from other metrics Netdata already monitors, we found interesting the idea of providing computed metrics like these.
-2. Dyntrace names the metrics in a way that is more straight forward for users to understand, like Disk Latency (it appears to be the same with `disk.iowait` in Netdata).
+2. Dynatrace names the metrics in a way that is more straight forward for users to understand, like Disk Latency (it appears to be the same with `disk.iowait` in Netdata).
 This made us reconsider our strategy of naming metrics closely to the names the O/S or the applications have.
 3. Detecting the technology of each process and then checking for known vulnerabilities is a nice add-on.
 I am not sure if this feature belongs to a monitoring system or a CI/CD platform, but still it is interesting to have such a feature available.
 4. Dynatrace comes with a lot of errors and problems detection out of the box.
 It is interesting that they named them "Problems" and they have associated them with Davis instead of normal alerts.
 This prevents the pollution of user configured alerts with the stock ones and also makes the solution seem "smarter".
-5. Apart from installing OneAgent and ActiveGate, the platform never asked us to configure something by hand.
+5. Apart from installing OneAgent and ActiveGate, the platform never asked us to configure anything by hand.
 All configuration happened via the UI.

 What we didn't like:

 1. Dynatrace provides the absolutely minimum information to build the UX they have in mind.
 This limits significantly the possibilities of using the solution for flows they haven't thought of.
 You always feel that "something is missing".
 2. Most dashboards have 2 versions, the "classic" and the new one.
 The new one is generally more modern, but also more limited, so you frequently find yourself switching to the "classic" one to get the work done.
-3. The max resolution of 1-minute is really not enough for monitoring modern systems.
+3. The best resolution of 1-minute is really not enough for monitoring modern systems.
 4. When creating custom dashboards, it is not easy to understand where the data are coming from, which makes you first do a query to understand the metrics (e.g. group by something) and once you know what data are there, then do the query you really need.
 The solution we have given to Netdata with the NIDL bar above each chart (for slicing and dicing) seems superior.
 5. Despite the promise of experiencing AI, we didn't find any evidence of real machine learning running in the background.
 Davis seems more like a hard-coded expert system.
+It is useful, but not AI.
 6. Complete lack of any multi-node dashboards out of the box.
 All the multi-node dashboards you need, you have to build them yourself.
 7. This is an expensive service.